 Playing Background/Personal Accolades/Certificates

-Collegiate Tennis at Texas A&M University 2002-2007
+Texas A&M University 2002-2007

 #1 in Texas and Top 10 National Junior